Know before you go

 Getting there

-Access is via Highway 3: 3km west of Keremeos, the Ashnola Road leaves the highway and crosses a red covered bridge, 10km further the pavement ends and the Ashnola Forest Service Road begins and follows the Ashnola River into the park.
-This road extends 48km upstream to the south end of the Ashnola Valley.
+Access is via Highway 3.
+About 3 km west of Keremeos, the Ashnola Road leaves Highway 3 and crosses a red covered bridge.
+Another 10 km further, the pavement ends, and the Ashnola Forest Service Road begins.
+This follows the Ashnola River into the park.
+It extends 48 km upstream to the south end of the Ashnola Valley.

-There are three hiking routes that provide access to the park’s core from the Ashnola River corridor: Ewart Creek, Lakeview, and Wall Creek.
-These routes are described on the hiking page.
-No vehicles into core area on private access road, hike-in only to core area.
+No vehicles are allowed to enter the core area on the Lakeview access road.
+The core area is hike-in only.
+Three hiking routes provide access to the park’s core from the Ashnola River corridor: Ewart Creek, Lakeview, and Wall Creek.
+These routes are described on the Cathedral Park hiking page.

 Things to do

-Although you can swim here, be aware that the lakes are glacier fed and the water is very cold.
+Although you can swim here, the lakes are glacier-fed and the water is very cold.

 There are no lifeguards on duty in BC Parks.